In this section

 The PE staff will be happy to discuss any matters concerning the department and contact can be made by leaving a message at the school office.

-Any matters concerning curriculum (P.E., Games, GCSE and A Level) should be directed to Mrs Rosie Bovaird and matters concerning extra-curricular events should be directed to Mr Richard Boyd.
+Any matters concerning curriculum (P.E., Games, GCSE and A Level) or extra-curricular events should be directed to Mr Adam Gibson.

 Physical Education Staff